-Only 14 active participants will be accepted (see below).
+Only 14 active participants will be accepted, six PLP and eight GLP participants.
 One competition winner, at the discretion of the faculty, will be selected to return the following season to guest conduct a piece on a subscription concert.

-Platinum Level Participants: conduct one movement on the final subscription concert
+• Platinum Level Participants (PLP): conduct one movement of a concert piece

-Gold Level Participants: conduct one movement of Tchaikovsky’s String Serenade in public pre-concert performance.
+• Gold Level Participants(GLP): conduct one movement of the public pre-concert string performance.